YiranH/Viola_Jones_649/README.md

    $ python main.py

    (The codes are written in macOS environment.
 I'm not sure the instructions are right for Windows environment.)

+   The results are stored in the same directory named "part1.txt", "part2.txt", "part3.txt"